Wrocław Puppet Theatre

 Wrocław Puppet Theatre (also Teatr Lalek; Tyjater Marionetek) is a theatre in Wrocław, Poland.
-It is located at the Theatre Square in the old building of merchants association, next to the Old Town Garden and public baths.
+It is located on the Theatre Square, in an old mercantile building next to the Old Town Garden and public baths.

 History

-The Neo-Baroque building was first designed by Blummer in 1892–1894, then was extended in 1905–1909 according to the architectural plans of Albert Grau.
-It was established in 1946, principally as a children entertainment theatre, which also toured the villages of Lower Silesia.
+The Neo-Baroque building was first designed in 1892–1894, then extended in 1905–1909 according to the architectural plans of Albert Grau.
+The theater commenced operations in 1946, principally as a children's entertainment venue, and toured the villages of Lower Silesia.

-These days apart from performances for children's theatre, it also offers adult fare.
-Since September 2007, Roberto Skolmowski is general and artistic director of the Wrocław Puppet Theatre.
+These days, apart from performances for children, it also offers adult fare.
+Since September 2007, the Roberto Skolmowski is the general and artistic director of the Wrocław Puppet Theatre.

 Present

-Today, Wrocław Puppet Theatre is an important European center of puppetry.
-It is confirmed by plenty awards and distinctions, as well as growing interest of foreign audience.
-Over the last three decades Puppet Theatre has done over 50 tours in many European countries, such as Germany, Finland, France, Italy, Hungary, Sweden, Switzerland and Austria.
-The theatre participated also in several festivals in Japan and both Americas.
+Today, the Wrocław Puppet Theatre is an important European center for puppetry.
+It has been conferred numerous awards and distinctions and attracted the interest of foreign audiences.
+Over the last three decades, artists from the theatre have toured in many European countries, including Germany, Finland, France, Italy, Hungary, Sweden, Switzerland and Austria.
+The theatre has also participated in several festivals in Japan and the Americas.

 Repertoire and attractions

-The puppet theatre has three independent inside stages: large scene with 250 seats, small scene with 80 seats and upstairs stage with 60 seats.
+The puppet theatre has three independent inside stages: a large stage with 250 seats, a small stage with 80 seats, and an upstairs stage with 60 seats.

-In 2008, Wrocław Puppet Theatre launched "Bajkobus" (FairyBus), a mobile scene which is a mini-version of theatre building.
-It contains two separate puppet scenes, creates unlimited staging possibilities.
-It enables acting in every kind of environment – "Bajkobus" is absolutely independent in terms of technical equipment.
+In 2008, Wrocław Puppet Theatre launched "Bajkobus" (FairyBus), a mobile stage, which is a mini-version of the theatre building.
+It contains two separate puppet stages, allowing unlimited staging possibilities.

-In 2009 the theatre started "Scena Nova" (New Scene), which is dedicated to an adult audience.
+In 2009, the theatre launched its "Scena Nova" (New Stage), intended for shows with an adult audience.

-In 2010 "Ogród Staromiejski" (Old Town Garden) located next to the theatre was renovated.
-Since then, Wrocław Puppet Theatre has been organizing numerous events on "Scena Letnia" (Summer Scene).
+In 2010, the "Ogród Staromiejski" (Old Town Garden) located next to the theatre was renovated.
+Since then, the Wrocław Puppet Theatre has been organizing numerous events on the "Scena Letnia" (Summer Stage).